rajputhimanshu3110/rajputhimanshu3110/README.md

-- 👋 Hi, I’m Himanshu Singh
+- 👋 Hi, This is Himanshu Singh
 - 👀 I’m interested in AI and ML
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning Data Structures and Algorithm
-- 💞️ I’m looking to collaborate on MERN projects
-- Language that I prefer to work
- 1. Python
- 2. PHP
- 3. JavaScript

 <!---